sparqs currently has a team of seven staff members plus one external consultant, all based in our office in Edinburgh, shared with NUS Scotland.

 Normal work days: Monday to Friday

-Ali's role includes data management and communications, including sparqs' publications, database management and maintenance of the website.
-She is also responsible for co-ordinating attendance at sector meetings for sparqs, NUS Scotland and student reps.
+Ali's role includes data management and communications, including sparqs' publications and resources, database management and maintenance of the website.
+She is also responsible for co-ordinating attendance at sector committees for sparqs, NUS Scotland and student reps.
 Ali is a graduate of Edinburgh Napier University and her background is in learning and development co-ordination and project co-ordination.
 She joined sparqs in November 2010.

 .